 Your day begins with a short transfer to walk an ancient trail including sections of the Stone Mason’s Path.
 Have lunch in Pella and then cruise to the island of San Giulio to explore on foot and then back to Orta San Giulio by boat.
 Back in Orta, enjoy a 2nd night at your hotel here and the tranquility of this charming village.

 Your day starts with a 20 minute shuttle to the mountain village of Coiromonte where outstanding views of the lakes and surrounding countryside awaits.
 You will descend on trail to Stresa - you have the option to take a cable car for part of the trip down, reducing the distance of today’s walk.
 Once in town, you may decide to visit Isola Bella (beautiful island).
 Stresa boasts several excellent restaurants including Michelin starred options.

 Walking distance: 7.1 or 12.5 or 16.3 km.*

 The day starts with a transfer by train to Lake Como.
 Our Area Manager will arrange to have you met at the Varenna station for the 10 minute shuttle to the trail head - your luggage will be taken to your hotel.
 Climbing to the castel Vezio will reward you with super views before descending to Varenna, often described as one of the most romantic villages in Italy.
 After exploring this village, you will take a short ferry to the pearl of Lake Como, Bellagio.

 Day 5 Bellagio

 Today’s walk starts off along the lake through the lovely gardens of Villa Melzi and then up to the Baita belvedere.
-You can shuttle back to town or hike back down on an alternate path.
+You can shuttle back to town to allow time to see Villa Balbianello (setting for the James Bond classic Casino Royale).
 Alternatively, should you wish to take an optional cooking course from 10-2:30 pm, this is possible (additional cost 120 euros pp).

 Distance: 6.7 or 19.2 km.*